aleksandarpu/Conquer-Loglicity/README.md

 6. Select answer with up and down cursor keys and press <enter>
 7. If answer is correct, you get points and additional 2 moves
 8. If answer is wrong, you lose all your moves and next player turns
 9. Game is finished when player reach 'crown' icon
+Remember, the questions have time limit!

 ## Python project
 Opensource code